bdnorris/DES-340/lectures/lecture20-practical-layout.md

 }
 ```

 So we have to do some arithmetic here...
-4 items per row means 3 gutters, because I want no spacing on the outside for now.
+4 items per row means 3 gutters because I want no spacing on the outside for now.
 If I want 1em of spacing in the 3 gutters, I'll use left and right margins of 0.5em.

 My total space I want is still 3em, so each box should be 25% - 3/4 ems.
 Giving me, `calc(25% - 0.75em)`.
 Complicated, but it's the kind of thing you only need to figure out once, then you can use over and over again.
 Here's a CodePen showing some options.